 Bred for research, Geoffrey was retired from laboratory research in 2008 when he was just 2 years old due to issues with his kidneys.
 He was born with a condition which did not even allow him to be used in the research studies.
 The laboratory contacted us since the only option for Geoffrey was euthanasia – OR the Lab to Leash Division of Beagle Rescue League.
 What Geoffrey has is called glomerulonephritis (GN), an insufficiency of kidney function which causes him to lose protein (proteinuria) through his urine.
+He was likely born with this condition since his kidney values were not normal when he arrived at the research facility when he was a year old.
 There are dogs that can live many years with “GN” with basic support, but his condition is life long.
-Currently on ACE inhibitors (Enalapril), and an otherwise holistic approach, Geoffrey routinely has blood work done to monitor any changes to his condition.
+Currently on ACE inhibitors (Benazapril), and an otherwise holistic approach, Geoffrey routinely has blood work done to monitor any changes to his condition.

 Beagle Rescue League has invested quite a bit of time, effort and of course financial resources to make sure that Geoffrey receives the optimal health care as any disease involving the kidneys has to be very closely monitored.
+Geoffrey sustained an ACL tear in his left leg in Aug 2014, and had surgical repair for that in addition to the removal of a benign lesion on his torso.
+As happens with many dogs, Geoffrey has since torn his other ACL, and will undergoing surgical repair in late March 2016.
 Geoffrey doesn’t seem to know that he is a very special dog, but we do and we’re happy to have him as a permanent Beagle Rescue League “guest”.

 Geoffrey is ADORABLE, and just loves to cuddle and while initially afraid of just about everything – including his own shadow and reflection in a mirror, he has come a long way since he was brought into rescue.
-We can’t call him unadoptable but we have never found a home suitable for little Geoffrey and right now, he is happy just sharing his life and home with his foster siblings in the arms of a Director of Beagle Rescue League.
+We can’t call him unadoptable but we have never found a home suitable for little Geoffrey.
+After 8 years in his foster home, we feel it unfair to try to re-home at this point, so BRL will continue to provide for him as he is happy just sharing his life and home with his foster siblings in the arms of a Director of Beagle Rescue League.